 For over 50 years, Cameron has been producing more musicals than anyone else in history, including the three longest-running musicals of all time, Les Misérables, The Phantom of the Opera and Cats, which are still running extraordinarily successfully across the world.
 Uniquely, to celebrate the 25th anniversaries of Les Misérables, The Phantom of the Opera and Miss Saigon, Cameron has mounted new versions of these classic musicals, which are now proving as successful as the original.
-Joining this list of legendary titles, his co-production with Disney of Mary Poppins continues to break records and disperse her magic globally.
-Following its huge recent success in the West End, his acclaimed new production of Miss Saigon is now playing a National Tour of the UK and will tour in North America later this year whilst the much loved KINKY BOOTS, co-produced by Cameron in the West End and in Australia, continues to kick up its heels.
-Cameron, in partnership with Underbelly, recently co-produced the much loved revival of his hit of 25 years ago, Louis Jordan’s Five Guys Named Moe which played at the Marble Arch Theatre,
+Joining this list of legendary titles, his co-production with Disney of Mary Poppins returns to the Prince Edward Theatre in autumn 2019, having broken box office records across the UK.
+Following its huge recent success in the West End, his acclaimed new production of Miss Saigon is currently touring the UK and North America, whilst the much-loved Kinky Boots, co-produced by Cameron in the West End and in Australia, continues to kick up its heels.
+Cameron, in partnership with Underbelly, recently co-produced the much-loved revival of his hit of 25 years ago, Louis Jordan’s Five Guys Named Moe, which played at the Marble Arch Theatre.

 As well as original musicals, Cameron enjoys producing new versions of such classics as Oliver!, My Fair Lady, Oklahoma!, Carousel, the longest-running production ever of Stephen Sondheim’s legendary Follies and, most recently, the reinvented Half a Sixpence.

 Other original musicals he has produced include: Little Shop of Horrors, Side by Side by Sondheim, Tomfoolery, Martin Guerre, Betty Blue Eyes and The Witches of Eastwick.

 Les Misérables remains the longest-running musical in the world and the original is now in its 34th year in London.